FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js-slides.md

 class: center, middle

 .large[
-   **Remember, a variable is an arbitrary "bucket" for temporarily storing information in memory.**
+   Remember, a variable is an arbitrary "bucket" for temporarily storing information in your computer's memory.
 ]

 ---